 - Won summary judgment on defendant’s $850 million counterclaim on the eve of trial in high-profile case involving GMO contamination of rice, leading to favorable settlement for client.

-- Represented manufacturer of automotive equipment in class action litigation brought by former franchised distributors.
+- Defended manufacturer of automotive equipment in class action litigation brought by former franchised distributors.
 Persuaded the court to compel arbitration, then successfully argued motions before arbitrators to deny class relief, and then in the only individual arbitration to go to hearing, he obtained an award in favor of the client plus attorney’s fees.

 University of Texas School of Law, J.D., 2000, Articles Editor, Texas International Law Journal